Mária Telkes: Legacy

-Throughout her illustrious career, Mária Telkes amassed an impressive collection of twenty patents (some sources say 50), spanning diverse methods related to heating, cooling, and heat storage technologies.
-Her groundbreaking contributions to the field of solar energy earned her the affectionate moniker of the "Sun Queen," a title that reflected her unparalleled dedication and leadership in harnessing solar power.
-Her inventive prowess and commitment to advancing sustainable solutions marked her as a trailblazer in the field.
+Throughout her career, Mária Telkes amassed a collection of twenty patents (some sources say 50), spanning diverse methods related to heating, cooling, and heat storage technologies.
+Her contributions to the field of solar energy earned her the moniker of the "Sun Queen".

 “I have been intensively interested in Chemistry and Physics during my high school days.
 I aimed to develop new energy sources, especially the use of Solar Energy.
 I have studied with this aim in mind, and nothing could have stopped me from working in this field.
 If I have succeeded to some extent, I feel that I enjoyed my scientific work more than any other activity.”

 Telkes was known to say “You see, sunshine isn’t lethal – except perhaps in the form of sunburn” (SWE Achievement Award Citation).

 Telkes was also involved in the World Symposium on Applied Solar Energy, held in Phoenix Arizona, in 1995, where she championed the importance of solar energy as fossil fuel resources dwindled.

 In addition, Telkes took steps to help protect the environment after World War II.
 At the United Nations Scientific Conference on the Conservation and Utilization of Resources, held between August 17 through September 6, 1949, Telkes presented a paper and spoke on the importance and future of solar energy as an alternative energy source, providing examples of solar heating in houses.
 Telkes said "Solar energy is our greatest untapped energy resource and future development in its utilization should be regarded as one of the most important and fruitful projects.”

 Telkes's outstanding contributions were acknowledged through numerous accolades, including the prestigious Society of Women Engineers Achievement Award and the Charles Greely Abbot Award from the International Solar Energy Society.
 Later in her career, at the age of 77, Telkes received a lifetime achievement award from the National Academy of Sciences and the National Research Council, also an award from Building Research Advisory Board.